velasoka-repo/EVA4/Session-6/README.md

 # Session-6 Assignment Task
 1. Take Assignment 5 code
 2. Run your model for 40 epochs for each:
-  1. without L1/L2 (Default Assignment 5 code)
+  i. without L1/L2 (Default Assignment 5 code) ii. with L1 iii. with L2
-  2. with L1
-  3. with L2
-  4. with L1 and L2
+  iv. with L1 and L2
 3. Draw 2 graphs to show the validation accuracy change and loss change.
 This graph must have proper legends and it should be clear what we are looking at.
 4. Find any 25 misclassified images for L1 and L2 models.
 You MUST show the actual and predicted class names.